25 Encouraging Bible Verses for Addiction Recovery

 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.”
 James 4:7

-So when addiction temptations start running through your mind, speak the Word of God aloud.
-Open your Bible or this list of Bible verses and start speaking them out loud.
-There is POWER in the name of Jesus and the devil holds no power against it.
+There is POWER in the name of Jesus and the devil holds NO power against it.
 Memorizing some or all of these verses will enable you to fight effectively against every single temptation the moment that it raises its ugly head.

 24. Call on the Lord